 Something Ursula K. Le Guin said.
-That all of us—the total of us, our identities—is just a story.
+That all of us—our identities—is just a story.
 We tell ourselves a story to hold it all together.
-Which makes sense; seems like everything we do is stories; so why, in a pretty real way, can’t we be stories?
+So if everything we do is stories, why can’t we be stories?

-Chris looks off, like the rest of her thought is on the fire escape.
-It’s like you kept pulling yourself back to these crucial moments of your childhood, but you could never figure out why you were there.
+Chris looks for the rest of her thought on the fire escape.
+It’s like, you kept pulling yourself back to these crucial moments of your childhood, but you could never figure out why you were there.

 So?
 Everyone has dreams like that.

 I’ve had dreams like that.
 I’m sure my mother has had dreams like that… but I don’t think even PTSD dreams get the way those did.
-I’m just saying, I think there was something about them you missed.
 Pass the pepper?

 She stares off again.
-There are dreams we return to because we’re stuck on a certain event, and we’re trying to make sense of it, so going forward, we can tell the story differently.
-That’s what therapy’s about, right?
+There are dreams we come back to ’cause we’re stuck on a certain event, and we’re trying to make sense of it, so we can tell the story differently.
+That’s therapy, right?
 She pauses.
 I don’t think you were there to make sense of your story; I think you were trying to change it.

 You think I traveled through space and time, in my dreams, to fix my childhood.

 That’s not allowed?

-Well, never mind how I’d do that, or that it contradicts all of accepted physics—why those events?
-My brother’s birthday party?
-My last Girls Night with Alice Gavelston?
-That dream about breaking into my elementary school after midnight?
-They just don’t sound like defining moments.
+Well, never mind how I’d do it—why my brother’s birthday party, or my last Girls Night with Alice Gavelston?
+My dream about about breaking into the elementary school?
+These just don’t sound like life-altering moments.